 Nobody goes to Las Vegas to relax, right?
 They go for the shows, casinos, food, and the flurry of activity!
 That makes it the perfect city for an all-inclusive attractions pass, since the more you use it, the more you save.

-Make no mistake – the Las Vegas Go Pass can easily save you a significant amount of money – up to 65% to be exact.
-As long as you’re sure to choose a few of the more expensive options, you’ll save by doing just two attractions per day.
-Considering there are daytime and evening options, that’s a breeze!
+Make no mistake – the Las Vegas Go Pass can save you a significant amount of money – up to 50% (or more) to be exact.
+As long as you choose a few of the more expensive options, you’ll save by enjoying just two attractions per day.
+Considering there are daytime and evening options, saving money with this pass is a breeze!

-Like the New York Pass, the Go Las Vegas Pass offers such excellent value because it includes many attractions with high regular admission prices.
-To put it in perspective, 12 of them are normally $50 or more; none are less than $12.
+Like its sister pass, the New York Pass, the Go City Las Vegas Pass offers excellent value because it includes several attractions with high regular admission prices.

 That makes it extremely easy to save money – I’m talking hundreds of dollars.
 Savings like that mean you might be able to do some things during your trip that you wouldn’t be able to afford otherwise.